blueskyletters/blueskyletters.github.io/_drafts/2020-08-01-things-fall-apart-chinua-achebe.md

  His sickly daughter Ezinma falls unexpectedly ill and it is feared she may die but she later recovers.
 During a gun salute at Ezeudu's funeral, Okonkwo's gun accidentally explodes and kills Ezeudu's son. during a gun salute at Ezeudu's funeral, Okonkwo's gun accidentally explodes and kills Ezeudu's son.
 As a punishment. he and his family are sent into exile for seven years and his property are destroyed.

 #### Part 2:

+Okonkwo and his family are in exile in Mbanta, his mother's village.